rappos/rappos/README.md

-## <div align="center">I'm Emil, a student at KTH studying to become a teacher in math, technology, and programming 👨‍🏫💻</div>
+## <div align="left">I'm Emil, a student at KTH studying to become a teacher in math, technology, and programming 👨‍🏫💻</div>

 - 🔭 My main project right now is [Fysikboken](https://github.com/fysikboken/fysikboken.github.io).
 An updated version of a physics website for a professor at KTH.